NESCent/hip_hack_howto/manuscript.md

 2. Their target areas were all focused on the same domain science, evolutionary biology.
 3. Intangible outcomes, in particular building and nurturing a scientific community of practice, were of similar importance to the sponsor as tangible products.

-At least one, and for six out of the nine events several of the co-organizers of these hackathons is among the authors.
+At least one, and for six out of the nine events several of the co-organizers of these hackathons are among the authors.
 We note that we intentionally restrict ourselves to reporting and discussing the experience and evidence we have.
 This paper does therefore not attempt a comprehensive review of the hackathon models and processes that exist, nor do we try to compare the effectiveness of the model and process we describe to that of others.

 ## Values/Objectives of Hackathons
 *Note: I feel like this section may fit more naturally into the discussion, but much of the explanation for why we do certain things depends on this, which seems to make it more sensible to put it at the top.
 Something to consider as overall structure is being evaluated.*